Dry eye syndrome: Avoiding exacerbating factors and environmental control

+Dry eyes can be worsened by smoky environments, dust, and indoor air conditioning, and by our natural tendency to reduce our blink rate when concentrating.
+Purposefully blinking, especially during computer use, and resting tired eyes are basic steps that can be taken to minimise discomfort.
+Rubbing one's eyes can irritate them further, so should be avoided.
 Dry, drafty environments and those with smoke and dust should be avoided.
-This includes avoiding hair dryers, heaters, air conditioners or fans, especially when these devices are directed toward the eyes.
+This includes avoiding hair dryers, heaters, air conditioners, or fans, especially when these devices are directed toward the eyes.
 Wearing glasses or directing gaze downward, for example, by lowering computer screens can be helpful to protect the eyes when aggravating environmental factors cannot be avoided.
 Using a humidifier, especially in the winter, can help by adding moisture to the dry indoor air.